-Camille Pissarro stands as one of the greatest leaders of the Impressionist art movement.
+Artist Camille Pissarro stands as one of the greatest leaders of the Impressionist art movement.
 Originally from St. Thomas in the Danish West Indies, Pissarro moved to Paris at 11 to attend school, where he displayed a great talent for art.
 Eventually, he convinced his parents of his talents and studied at Académie Suisse alongside Claude Monet.
-Due to the Franco-Prussian War in 1870, Pissarro moved to England where he closely studied and painted landscapes.
+Due to the Franco-Prussian War in 1870, Pissarro moved to England, where he closely studied and painted landscapes.

 Celebrated in particular for his ability to encapsulate everyday life in his canvases, Pissarro presented depictions of landscapes and peasant people in a new way.
 Today, his works are found in the most prestigious collections and museums worldwide.
-Additionally, his family has continued the legacy of superb impressionistic art.
+Additionally, his family has continued the artistic dynasty and legacy of superb impressionistic art.
 Camille’s son, Paul-Émile Pissarro, grandson, H. Claude Pissarro, and great-granddaughter, Lélia Pissarro, are famed creators as well.

 Edgar Degas (1834-1917)

 Born to a wealthy Parisian family, French painter Edgar Degas was able to begin painting early in life.
 Lessons at the Lycée Louis-le-Grand began at age 11, and eventually, he was admitted to École des Beaux-Arts where he continued his training.
 Degas showcased his works at the Salon for half a decade, where he focused on making contemporary work rather than the customary history paintings of the Academy, such as paintings relating to the legacy of Napoleon.